 Environmental impacts from open cut and underground mining threatens the long term health, resilience and viability of this river system.
 These include a rise in algal blooms promoted by the build up of clay and silt in the sandy river bed from the discharge of highly turbid water after storm events and ongoing legacy of the river diversion; significant increase in river salt loads and unexplained salinity spikes; plus the loss of groundwater base flows that maintain critical stream flows during extended dry periods.
 All examples of coal mining impacts that affect this sensitive environment.

-Rehabilitation of massively disturbed mined land is a slow unproven process, so far no mined areas can be regarded as fully restored despite nearly 40 years since the commencement of the first open cut.
+Rehabilitation of massively disturbed mined land is a slow unproven process, so far no mined areas can be regarded as fully recovered to a mature forest ecosystem despite nearly 40 years since the commencement of the first open cut.
 The long term impact and future recovery of the groundwater levels is one of the key major issues facing the river system.
 Mine modelling predicts well in excess of 100 years until depleted levels may stabilise.
-Until then the river and dependent ecosystems have lost crucial groundwater base flows, reducing their resilience and increasing their vulnerability to drought.
+Until then the river and dependent ecosystems will be robbed of crucial groundwater base flows, reducing their resilience and increasing their vulnerability to drought in the face of catastrophic climate change.

 Threatened species at risk

 The expansion of coal mining in this area has a significant negative impact on unique and threatened species and their habitat.
-The Moolarben Coal open cut and underground operations affects 226 hectares of the Critically Endangered White Box/ Yellow Box/Blakely’s Red-gum Ecological Community removing threatened species habitat for woodland birds, bats, owls and iconic native mammals.
+The Moolarben Coal open cut and underground operations currently affects 226 hectares of the critically endangered White Box/ Yellow Box/Blakely’s Red-gum Ecological Community removing threatened species habitat for woodland birds, bats, owls and iconic native mammals.

-The critical woodlands to be destroyed provide habitat for nationally listed endangered animal species including the Swift Parrot, Squirrel Glider, Painted Honeyeater, Hooded Robin, Diamond Firetail and the now Critically Endangered Regent Honeyeater.
-Studies have also identified the occurrence of habitat for the threatened Brown Treecreeper, Speckled Warbler, Gilbert’s Whistler, Glossy Black Cockatoo, Powerful Owl, Large Bentwing Bat, Large-eared Pied Bat and Greater Long- eared Bat.
-Foraging and breeding sites will be lost, especially from areas where there is a high density of tree hollows.
+The critical woodlands to be destroyed provide habitat for nationally listed endangered animal species including the Swift Parrot, Squirrel Glider, Painted Honeyeater, Hooded Robin, Diamond Firetail and the now critically endangered Regent Honeyeater.
+Studies have also identified the occurrence of habitat for the threatened Brown Treecreeper, Speckled Warbler, Gilbert’s Whistler, Glossy Black Cockatoo, Powerful Owl, Large Bentwing Bat, Large-eared Pied Bat and Greater Long- eared Bat and an emerging koala population.
+Foraging and breeding sites will be lost, especially from areas where there is a high density of tree hollows and forage trees.

 The cumulative impacts of coal mines

 The impact of these three large and expanding mega coal mines in the Ulan Wollar area raises many questions about interference to regional groundwater and long term viability and integrity of the Goulburn River, a major tributary of the Hunter River.
-The combined total water being removed from the groundwater system by mining is predicted to exceed 42 million litres per day.
+The estimated combined total water being removed from the groundwater system due to mining operations in the upper Goulburn ranges between 30 and 65 million litres per day.

-The local community has also expressed their concerns with the risks to surface water, damage to the Drip and Corner Gorges, impacts to groundwater dependent ecosystems, fears of local tourism industry decline, dust, noise and an overall inadequate assessment of cumulative and regional impacts associated with these three mining operations.
+The local community has regularly expressed their concerns about the risk to surface water and groundwater, damage to The Drip and Corner Gorges, impacts to groundwater dependent ecosystems, fears of local tourism industry decline, dust, noise and an overall inadequate assessment of cumulative and regional impacts associated with these three mining operations.

 Recommendations

-Moolarben Coal Mine currently has approval to mine as close as 150 metres from the river and 400 metres from the Corner gorge.
-There should be a two kilometer wide buffer that excludes mining from the Goulburn River in the vicinity of The Drip and Corner gorges for inclusion into the national estate for the people of NSW.
+Moolarben Coal Mine underground 4 (UG4) has approval to mine within 200 metres of the river bed and 400 metres from the Corner Gorge.
+To provide adequate protection there needs to be a no-go mining zone that excludes all mining 2 kilometres from the Goulburn River in the vicinity of The Drip and Corner gorges and its inclusion into the national estate for the people of NSW.

 The Government must take action to:

-- Protect the Goulburn River and adjacent sandstone escarpments surrounding The Drip Gorge from mining by extending the Goulburn River National Park to include the whole river corridor.
+• Protect the Goulburn River and adjacent sandstone escarpments surrounding The Drip Gorge from mining by extending the Goulburn River National Park at least one kilometre either side of the river with 2 kilometre no-go zone for mining.

-- Commission an Independent Regional Water Survey and cumulative impact study to determine the full environmental impacts of all three mines on the groundwater and river systems of the Upper Goulburn River catchment.
+• Commission an Independent Regional Water Survey and cumulative impact study to determine the full environmental impacts of the three mines on groundwater and river ecosystems of the Upper Goulburn River catchment.

-- Commission a study of groundwater dependent ecosystems in the Goulburn River and the impact of mine water discharge on macro-invertebrates and groundwater stygofauna
+• Commission an independent study of groundwater dependent ecosystems and groundwater stygofauna in the Goulburn River and Moolarben Valley and investigate the long term effect of mine water discharge on ecosystem function.

 Get Involved